 Sometimes, these drugs can cause your body to temporarily make a lot of testosterone before the levels drop.
-To offset any side effects from the hormonal surge, your doctor may also recommend taking another kind of drug, called "anti-androgens."
+To avoid side effects from the hormonal surge, your doctor may also suggest you take another kind of drug, called "anti-androgens."

 Anti-androgens.
-These drugs completely block prostate cancer cells' ability to use any androgens.
+These drugs block the ability of your prostate cancer cells to use androgens.

 Three common types of anti-androgen drugs are: